Biophysics Research Internship Program for High School Students

 In 2019, our lab joined Down to Earth Experimental Physics (DEEP), which was started by Gina and Vali Raicu at Lake Bluff and Atwater Elementary Schools, and have expanded it to UWM laboratories.
 As an after-school Physics program, DEEP engages students in experimental Physics through fun hands-on experiments and instructive demo.
 The program runs once a week for one semester.
 The program coordinators, UWM students and researchers work with students in small groups to build, use, and take home various devices.
 The program also includes a visit to our laboratories at UWM.

 No amount of time spent with molecular visualization software can contend with the feeling one has when holding a 3D-printed protein and unfolding it with his fingers.
 This seemingly easy process quickly intrigues whomever tries it, as folding the strands together is nothing like releasing an extended spring.
 Hence, one of our aims is to bring this experience to the general public by producing hands-on exhibits.
 We use 3D printing in elastic materials, which allows us to reproduce the structure of proteins and to demonstrate their unfolding under force.
-We are planning to develop an exhibit with 3D printed proteins and presented it as part of UWM Science Bag.
+At an event organized by our lab with the support of UWM during the month of January 2022, we used flexible 3D printed structures to explain protein folding and mechanical unfolding as a gain-of-function.The event was repeated 5-times during the month of January 2022 and had a total audience of 143 people.
+To further improve our dissemination, we also submitted a manuscript detailing the manufacturing and setup of the protein exhibits, which was accepted for publication by Journal of Chemical Education.
+This article will help high school teachers improve their curriculum by including hands-on demonstrations of 3D printed structures of proteins, that can respond to a pulling force.

 Participation of underrepresented groups